 Lombok's beaches and the Gili islands.

-Immersing in gorgeous Javanese culture in Solo and Yogyakarta. about 6 years ago
+Immersing in gorgeous Javanese culture in Solo and Yogyakarta. over 6 years ago

 I'd highly recommend going to Flores ...
 Especially the tiny weaving village of Nggella: never mind the world class ikat, the bus ride there and the ferry back are the stuff of legend (well they are if you want some old fashioned adventure).
 Time is more important than budget - to get the most from Indonesia you need to take your time and explore. over 6 years ago

 Consider checking out Lake Toba in Northern Sumatera.
 There is an island inside the lake which is inside a volcanic crater.
 The weather is cooler here, it is clean, not too touristy, nice to swim in the lake, plenty to see around the island. i highly recommend staying at Catalina in traditional batak houses, from a paltry 6000idr per night! about 6 years ago

 I can't recommend enough for you to visit Lombok, and especially nip across to the Gili Islands- from here you can do some of the most amazing snorking/diving, walks, bike riding, etc. Loves the Gili's to as there is no cars/scooters! about 6 years agoAnswered by Cakers via WorldNomads.com

 Jogjakarta, you will have a lot of beautiful culture shock moments! about 6 years agoAnswered by viera via WorldNomads.com

 Oh what an open ended question- so much to see and do in Indonesia.